A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

-To better manage NL2VIS tasks, L2 data agents can execute code, assess the visual output, and use the feedback to debug, self-correct, and improve the final visualization within structured, carefully orchestrated workflows, such as multi-agent systems or iterative refinement cycles, to handle the complexities of visualization generation.
+\paragraph{NL2VIS} To better manage NL2VIS tasks, data agents at L2 can execute code, assess the visual output, and use the feedback to debug, self-correct, and improve the final visualization within structured, carefully orchestrated workflows, such as multi-agent systems or iterative refinement cycles, to handle the complexities of visualization generation.

-\ptitle{Iterative and Collaborative Refinement.} For example, MatPlotAgent~\cite{MatPlotAgent2024ACL} emphasizes iterative refinement through direct interaction with execution and visual environments by adopting a dual-feedback mechanism: a code generation module with iterative debugging, and a visual feedback loop where a multimodal LLM acts as a ``visual agent'' to inspect generated charts to suggest corrections, resolving errors not obvious in code alone.
-Multi-agent collaboration is also used to decompose the NL2VIS task. nvAgent~\cite{nvAgent2025ACL} employs a ``divide-and-conquer'' workflow with three specialized agents: A Processor agent interacts with the database to filter schemas, a Composer agent plans the visualization using step-by-step reasoning, and a Validator agent translates the plan into code and verifies the output.
-This iterative, collaborative workflow effectively handles complex queries, especially involving joins across multiple tables.
+\ptitle{Iterative and Collaborative Refinement.} For example, MatPlotAgent~\cite{MatPlotAgent2024ACL} utilizes iterative refinement with a dual-feedback mechanism: iterative code debugging and a visual feedback loop incorporating a multimodal ``visual agent'' that inspects charts to suggest corrections for non-code errors. nvAgent~\cite{nvAgent2025ACL} also employs a multi-agent ``divide-and-conquer'' workflow to handle complex queries, using specialized agents to interact with the database to filter schemas, plan the visualization step-by-step, and validate code.

-\ptitle{Self-Improvement.} Some systems leverage automated mechanisms to enable continuous learning.
-Text2Chart31~\cite{Text2Chart312024EMNLP} introduces a reinforcement learning-based instruction tuning technique that does not require constant human feedback.
-By using automatically generated reward signals based on preference and alignment, it can learn and improve its chart generation capabilities in a more scalable, closed-loop manner.
-Text2Chart31~\cite{Text2Chart312024EMNLP} also presents a new dataset that covers a wider range of chart types, including 3D and volumetric plots, to train more versatile agents.
+\ptitle{Self-Improvement.} Some systems leverage automated mechanisms for continuous learning.
+Text2Chart31~\cite{Text2Chart312024EMNLP} introduces reinforcement learning-based instruction tuning with automatically generated reward signals, enabling scalable, closed-loop improvement without constant human feedback.
+It also presents a dataset with a wider range of chart types, covering 3D and volumetric plots, to train more versatile agents.

-\ptitle{Explainability.} There are also efforts focused on improving transparency and facilitating human-in-the-loop collaboration.
-DeepVIS~\cite{shuai2025deepvis} tackles the ``black-box'' nature of LLM-based generation by integrating CoT reasoning into the NL2VIS pipeline.
-It features an interactive visual interface that allows users to inspect step-by-step reasoning, identify errors, and provide targeted feedback to refine the visualization.
+\ptitle{Explainability.} DeepVIS~\cite{shuai2025deepvis} integrates CoT reasoning into the NL2VIS pipeline and features an interactive visual interface, allowing users to inspect the step-by-step reasoning and provide targeted feedback.